 - Bandwidth

+- Utilization

-- Utilisation
+- Size

-- Size Cost
+- Cost

-- Data rate
+- Data rate Staleness Weight - Power

-- Staleness

-- Weight

-- Power

 They can be subdivided, for example to study best case, worst case and typical conditions.
-They are held as user-defined formulae in the specifications and data definitions of the symbols in the architecture models' diagrams.
+They are held as user-defined formulae in the specifications and data definitions of the symbols in the diagrams of the architecture models.